 Picture this: You turn on your faucet to fill a glass of water and notice rusty sediment floating in your drink.
-While not ideal, if your tap water looks rusty, it isn’t necessarily a reason to panic.
+While not ideal, it isn’t necessarily a reason to panic if your tap water looks rusty.
 Common causes of rusty tap water include a water main break, water heater issues, or corroding metal water pipes.
 By following clues of how widespread and from which faucets the issue appears, you can narrow down and find the root cause.

 For instances where your hot and cold water are both appearing brown from the faucet, the reason is likely from a water main break in a local water main or fire hydrant.
 Water main breaks can result in sediment in your water supply due to the interconnectedness of many municipality water lines.
 This happens often and is typically not a major cause for concern.